tmeasday/storybook-skeleton/README.md

 3. Add a `skeletonWebpackConfig` field to `.storybook/main.js` with the minimal webpack config you need to compile your stories/components.

-4. Ensure you have a `.storybook/preview.js|ts` (it can be empty)

-5. Run the skeleton with `yarn webpack serve --config ./skeleton/webpack/webpack.config.js`
+4. Run the skeleton with `yarn webpack serve --config ./skeleton/webpack/webpack.config.js`

 The following additional parameters are supported: